Queen of Peace High School (New Jersey): Athletics

-The Queen of Peace High School Golden Griffins had competed in the North Jersey Interscholastic Conference, which is comprised of private and public high schools located in Bergen, Hudson, Passaic counties and was established following a reorganization of sportseagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association.
+The Queen of Peace High School Golden Griffins had competed in the North Jersey Interscholastic Conference, which comprises public and private high schools located in Bergen, Hudson, Passaic counties and was established following a reorganization of sportseagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association.
 Prior to the league realignment that took effect in the fall of 2010, Queen of Peace had been a member of the American Division of the Bergen County Scholastic League (BCSL).

 St. Mary High School filed a complaint against Queen of Peace High School with the NJSIAA in 2007, claiming that a new wrestling program run by former Gaels coach Scot Weaver at Queen of Peace would induce St. Mary's wrestlers to transfer schools.

 The boys cross country running team won the Non-Public Group B state championship in 1970 and 1971.

-The boys track team won the Non-Public Group B spring track state championship in 1971, 1972, 1974 and 1977.
+The boys track team won the Non-Public Group B spring / outdoor track state championship in 1971, 1972, 1974 and 1977.

 The 1980 boys' soccer team finished the season with a 14-4-3 record after winning the NJSIAA Boys Non-Public A state championship, defeating runner-up Notre Dame High School by a score of 1-0 in the tournament finals.

 The softball team won the Non-Public Group A state championship in 1988 against Donovan Catholic High School.

 The girls track team won the indoor track Group I state championship in 2003 and 2005.

 The football team won the Non-Public Group II state sectional championship in 2004 with a 35-20 win against DePaul Catholic High School in the finals of the playoff.
 The 1989 Golden Griffins were the last football team to win the Bergen County Scholastic League championship.
 As BCSL American Division Champions, the Griffins went on to play Bergen Catholic in the NJSIAA Parochial School state playoffs.